Soundaryamerak/Soundarya/README.md

 **Phone & Whatsapp:** 9790963933

 ## Summary
 I am an enthusiastic and passionate business consultant with over 4 years of diverse experience across the utilities, automotive, and social sectors.
 I specialize in strategic planning, project management, stakeholder management, data analysis & visualization, leveraging tools like Excel, Tableau, and Power BI, along with knowledge of SQL, Python, and AI/ML models.
 My enthusiasm lies in leveraging data to visualize patterns, gain meaningful insights, and deliver impactful solutions that resonate with clients, contributing to smarter and more effective outcomes.
-My top strengths are Interpersonal communication and strong analyical & logical reasoning.
+My top strengths are Interpersonal communication and strong analytical & logical reasoning.

 ## Skill Set 🛠️